Skip to content

 • Team apathy and cynicism

-• Rule breaking, use of loopholes and even lawbreaking
+• Rule breaking, use of loopholes, and even lawbreaking

 Seal your reputation as a KPI Pro